OWASIPPE HIGH ADVENTURE & OUTPOSTS

 C.O.P.E./Climbing.
 The Charles Nagle C.O.P.E. base is your Scouts opportunity to experience a “Challenging Outdoor Personal Experience”.
 This program will help Scouts learn teamwork and build self-confidence.
 This also the home of the 30 foot high, Chris Hill climbing tower where Scouts can participate in open climbing or earn Climbing merit badge.

 Mountain Biking.
-(Bike) New for 2015.
-Cycling merit badge and guided trail rides are coming to Owasippe.
-23 miles of Michigan's top 10 rated mountain biking trails, located on Owasippe Scout Reservation's 4800 acres, is at the center of this new and exciting outpost.
-By participating in this program, you will have an opportunity to travel through seldom seen areas of camp and explore the wonderful and fragile ecosystem that is apart of Owasippe.
+Cycling merit badge and guided trail rides are available at Owasippe.
+23 miles of Michigan's top 10 rated mountain biking trails, located on Owasippe Scout Reservation's 4800 acres, are at the center of this exciting outpost.
+By participating in this program, you will have an opportunity to travel through seldom seen areas of camp and explore the wonderful and fragile ecosystem that is a part of Owasippe.

-Photography.
+Photography and Moviemaking.
 What better way to capture the splendor of Owasippe’s wilderness than with a digital camera.
-Memories that will last a life time can be taken home with pictures taken on your camera.
-Scouts will receive instruction on camera use and picture composition, and then embark on a journey where they will attempt to capture the perfect photograph.
-This is a great opportunity to sharpen your photo taking skills while earning Photography merit badge.
+Memories that will last a life time can be taken home with pictures and videos.
+Scouts will receive instruction on camera use and picture composition, and then embark on a journey where they will attempt to capture the perfect photograph or video.
+This is a great opportunity to sharpen your photo taking skills while earning Photography or Moviemaking merit badge.